-The plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
+When you get a long-term supply of drugs, your cost sharing may be lower.
+The plan offers two ways to get a long-term supply (also called an extended supply) of maintenance drugs on our plan's "Drug List."
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)

-- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs at the mail-order cost-sharing amount.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
 You can also call Member Services for more information. - 2.
 You may also receive maintenance drugs through our mail-order program.
 Please see Section 2.3 for more information.